×

 Talk to Your Doctor

 If you are experiencing the symptoms, talk to your doctor about treatments that can improve your nighttime breathing.
-A number of effective remedies, such as CPAP machines, are available.
+Several effective remedies, such as CPAP machines, are available.
 Medical help for this disorder can help you to live a longer and healthier life and will improve your performance during the day.

 Article Resources